Carnitine: Deficiency

 Carnitine deficiency is rare in healthy people without metabolic disorders, indicating that most people have normal, adequate levels of carnitine normally produced through fatty acid metabolism.
 One study found that vegans showed no signs of carnitine deficiency.
 Infants, especially premature infants, have low stores of carnitine, necessitating use of carnitine-fortified infant formulas as a replacement for breast milk, if necessary.

 Two types of carnitine deficiency states exist.
 Primary carnitine deficiency is a genetic disorder of the cellular carnitine-transporter system that typically appears by the age of five with symptoms of cardiomyopathy, skeletal-muscle weakness, and hypoglycemia.
 Secondary carnitine deficiencies may happen as the result of certain disorders, such as chronic kidney failure, or under conditions that reduce carnitine absorption or increase its excretion, such as the use of antibiotics, malnutrition, and poor absorption following digestion.

 Supplementation

+Pharmacokinetics

+The plasma half-life of L-carnitine taken as a supplementation is approximately 17.4 hours.

+Evidence

 Despite widespread interest among athletes to use carnitine for improvement of exercise performance, inhibit muscle cramps, or enhance recovery from physical training, the quality of research for these possible benefits has been low, prohibiting any conclusion of effect.
-At supplement amounts of 2–6 g per day over a month, there was no consistent evidence that carnitine affected exercise or physical performance.
-Carnitine supplements do not improve oxygen consumption or metabolic functions when exercising, nor do they increase the amount of carnitine in muscle.
+Some studies suggest that carnitine may improve high-intensity physical performance, and facilitate recovery after such performance, but their results are inconclusive, since various studies used various regimens of carnitine supplementation and intensity of exercise.
+At supplement amounts of 2–6 g per day over a month, there was no consistent evidence that carnitine affected exercise or physical performance on moderate-intensity exercises, whereas on high-intensity exercises results were mixed.
+Carnitine supplements does not seem to improve oxygen consumption or metabolic functions when exercising, nor do they increase the amount of carnitine in muscle.
+The underlying mechanisms on how carnitine can improve physical performance, if at all, are not clearly understood.
 There is no evidence that L-carnitine influences fat metabolism or aids in weight loss.